Books for parents

 Where Am I Sleeping Tonight? by Carol Gordon Ekster

 A great book for kids who are in grades 2 – 7.
 “Ever wake up and not know where you are?
 Not sure if your homework is due today or tomorrow?
 Can’t remember if you have hockey practice tonight?
 Forgot your homework at your Mom’s and now you’re at your Dad’s and can’t get it done?”
-It will help to normalize “living in two homes” for your children
+This book will help to normalize “living in two homes” for your children.

 When My Parents Forgot How to Be Friends by Jennifer Moore-Mallinos

 A book for younger children ages 3 – 8, though some readers have shared that their older children enjoyed it as well.
 “This sensitively written book assures children that they are in no way responsible for their parents’ inability to get along together.
 It lets kids know that although one parent chooses to move away from the home, both parents continue to love their little boy or girl.”

 Helping Your Kids Cope with Divorce the Sandcastles Way by Gary Neuman